Wilfred/difftastic/README.md

 ## Status

-The grammar is still in progress, as of now, it can parse 95% of the files in the elixir source repo.
-I haven't verified if it builds ast node with correct structure.
-On a largish repo (around 3000 source files), it can parse 90% of the files.
+The grammar is still in progress, as of now, it can parse all the files in the elixir source repo.
+I haven't verified if it builds ast node with correct structure (precedence and associativity).
+On a largish repo (around 3000 source files), it can parse 95% of the files.
 The immediate priority is to improve that.

 ## Install